iewaij/idinn-streamlit/docs/paper.md

 problem in inventory management.
 Solving such optimization problems means that one must determine the quantities to order from each supplier based on the current net inventory and outstanding orders, minimizing the expected backlogging, holding, and sourcing costs.
-Despite over 60 years of extensive study on inventory management problems, even fundamental dual-sourcing problems [@barankin1961delivery,fukuda1964optimal]—where orders from an expensive supplier arrive faster than orders from a regular supplier—remain analytically intractable.
+Despite over 60 years of extensive research on inventory management problems, even fundamental dual-sourcing problems [@barankin1961delivery,fukuda1964optimal]—where orders from an expensive supplier arrive faster than orders from a regular supplier—remain analytically intractable.
 Additionally, there is a growing interest in optimization algorithms that